AntonKM/new-KM-Website/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: 'Test Artikel 5'
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: '...'
 pubDate: 'Jun 19 2024'
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: '/blog-placeholder-2.jpg'
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.